yokolet/new-note/_posts/2017-06-02-parens-love.md

 While I was drawing, I cared three conditions:

-- how many opening parans are left
+- how many opening parens are left
 - how many closing parens are left
 - available opening parens < available closing parens

-As in the pcitures above, the parens can be expressed as a tree.
+As in the pictures above, the parens can be expressed as a tree.
 To track down to all leaf nodes, Depth First Search (DFS) style algorithm would work.
 Going deeper in the tree while caring three conditions will find all combinations.